pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 A common subject, two great authors
 -----------------------------------

-So if both books speak about the same topic, should you read both?
+So if both books speak about the same topic, are they should you read both?
 Are they tackling the topic the same way?
 What are their differences?

 ### Obviously close